mzmine/mzmine_documentation/docs/performance.md

 The advanced data import provides the option to apply mass detection during import and only loading those filtered mass spectra.
 This is a great way to reduce the need for memory mapping of raw spectra that are not used in most workflows (most use the masslists detected by Mass detection step as a filtered centroid version of spectra).
 This option is great for large datasets and for profile mode data.

+1. Open the Import MS data parameters
+2. Activate Advanced import and press Setup
+3. Define the MS1 and MS2 detectors as described in the Mass detection step
+4. Remove all other Mass detection steps from the batch configuration, usually applied after data import

 ![Advanced import](img/advanced_import.png)